Delaware and Maryland

 When to Call the Professionals: Knowing Your Limits

-While there’s plenty you can do yourself, some aspects of garage door maintenance require professional expertise.
+While there’s plenty you can do yourself, some aspects of garage door preventive maintenance require professional expertise.
 Annual professional inspection of springs, cables, and other high-tension components is essential for safety and can catch problems you might miss.

 Maintenance Tips for Different Door Types and Climates